DDDDDDaisyS/LHL_NLP_Twitter_Sentiment_Challenge/README.md

 # NLP Tweets Sentiment Classification
 The repository with py file and jupyter notebooks which contain web scraping module and NLP tweets sentiment classification.

-Real-time tweets will be streamed through the Twitter Streaming API and stored in local machine.
+Real-time tweets are streamed through the Twitter Streaming API and stored in local machine.
 You can find official documentation [here](https://developer.twitter.com/en/docs/labs/filtered-stream/overview).

 ### Twitter API Setup
 1. Using python package for Twitter API (one of many) python-twitter.
 It can be installed in our environment using `pip install python-twitter`.